wsumfest/quick_export/README.md

 # QuickExport

-Export your rails models faster with QuickExport.
+Export your Models faster with QuickExport.
+Currently support exporting Active Record models into csv of xls files.

 ## Installation